hamzeen/simple-jwt-app/README.md

 A sample JWT web app that can be use to demonstrate how JWT tokens work

-## Idea

-This is a simple application where you can login as a user with normal privileges (so normal that you can't do anything!) and by hacking the session id (which is a simple JWT) you should try to escalate your privileges to being an admin.

 ## How to run it